 - Remove the paste and set aside.

-- In another medium sauce pan add the grapefruit pieces, ¼ cup of maple syrup and ¼ tsp of arrowroot.
+- In another medium sauce pan add the grapefruit pieces, ¼ cup of maple syrup and ¼ teaspoon of arrowroot.
 Bring to a boil and turn the heat to medium and low boil for 10 minutes.
 The mixture will reduce and darken into a syrup.
 Set aside to cool.

 - To prepare the cheesecake combine the cream cheese, eggs and vanilla and mix with a hand blender until smooth.
 Add in the grapefruit syrup and the 2 tablespoons of maple syrup blend for 1 more minute.
 Next fold in 1 cup of the fig paste.